 - 2/3 cup of shortening

-Place one cup of flour in a bowl; next add the teaspoon of salt followed by the second cup of flour then add 5-7 tablespoons of ice water.
-Cut in the shortening with a pastry blender until mixture resembles coarse meal.
+Place one cup of flour in a bowl; next, add the teaspoon of salt followed by the second cup of flour then add 5-7 tablespoons of ice water.
+Cut in the shortening with a pastry blender until the mixture resembles a coarse meal.
 Gently press mixture into a circle and cover with plastic wrap and refrigerate until ready to use.